Optimistic limits of colored Jones polynomials and complex volumes of hyperbolic links: Potential function

 Consider a hyperbolic link $L$ and its oriented diagram $D$.
 We define {\it sides} of $D$ by the arcs connecting two adjacent crossing points.\footnote{ Most people use the word {\it edge} instead of {\it side} here.
 However, in this paper, we want to keep the word {\it edge} for the edge of a tetrahedron.} For example, the diagram of the figure-eight knot $4_1$ in Figure \ref{4_1} has 8 sides.
 Also we define {\it regions} of $D$ by regions surrounded by sides.
 For example, the diagram in Figure \ref{4_1} has 6 regions.

 We assign complex variables $w_1,\ldots,w_n$ to each region of the diagram $D$.
-Using the dilogarithm function $\li(w)=-\int_0^w \frac{\log(1-t)}{t}dt$, we define the potential function\footnote{ Note that, by using the notation in Lemma 3.1 of \cite{Cho11}, we know
+Using the dilogarithm function $\li(w)=-\int_0^w \frac{\log(1-t)}{t}dt$, we define the potential function\footnote{ Note that, by using {$\approx$ to denote the equivalence relation }in Lemma 3.1 of \cite{Cho13b}, we know

 Therefore, changing $\log\frac{w_j}{w_m}\log\frac{w_j}{w_k}$ of $W_N$ to $\log\frac{w_m}{w_j}\log\frac{w_k}{w_j}$ does not have any effect on $\mathcal{I}$ and the optimistic limit.
 To avoid redundant calculation, we will use $\log\frac{w_j}{w_m}\log\frac{w_j}{w_k}$ up to Section \ref{sec4} and change it to $\log\frac{w_m}{w_j}\log\frac{w_k}{w_j}$ in Section \ref{sec6}.} of a crossing as in Figure \ref{pic2}.